 3 – 1x4s or other size scrap boards of your choice @ 10 1/2″

 Ripping the scrap wood down to size for the planters

 First, you must rip all your scraps down into 1″ strips!
 Ripping boards on a table saw can be very dangerous.
 Make sure you know how to properly use a table saw before attempting to rip 1″ strips.
 You may want to use a feather board or other jig to make it safer to rip the boards!
 Rip boards at your own risk!

-Once you have all your small boards ripped down, you will need to cut them down to size on the miter saw.
+Once you have all your small boards ripped down for your DIY outdoor planter, you will need to cut them down to size on the miter saw.
 I set up a stop block at 10″ so I could just slide the board and cut, without having to measure each time!
 It only took me 12 minutes to cut all 52 boards!
 It was amazing and I wish all my cutting could be done that quickly!
 Lol!